Sanjay-sg/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 # Logistic Regression Model to Predict the Placement Status of Student

-## AIM:
+## MOTIVE:
-To write a program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
+To implement the the Logistic Regression Model to Predict the Placement Status of Student.

 ## Equipments Required:
 1. Hardware – PCs